aisteron/bus/wp-content/plugins/remove-yoast-seo-comments/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Limited the RYSC dashboard widget to admin only.

 = 3.0.1 =
 * Versioning added as a variable to the RYSC class.
 * Fixed a display error where the RYSC version was showing instead of the Yoast SEO version.